core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The key update procedure has the following properties.

 * KUDOS can be initiated by either peer.
-In particular, the CoAP client or the CoAP server may start KUDOS by sending the first rekeying message, by running KUDOS in the forward message flow {{ssec-derive-ctx}}, or reverse message flow {{no-fs-mode}}, respectively.
-A peer that supports KUDOS MUST support both the forward and reverse message flow.
+In particular, the CoAP client or the CoAP server may start KUDOS by sending the first rekeying message, by running KUDOS in the forward message flow {{ssec-derive-ctx}} or reverse message flow {{no-fs-mode}}, respectively.
+A peer that supports KUDOS MUST support both the forward message flow and the reverse message flow.

 * The new OSCORE Security Context enjoys forward secrecy, unless KUDOS is run in no-FS mode (see {{no-fs-mode}}).